apache/spark-website/README.md

 In this directory you will find text files formatted using Markdown, with an ".md" suffix.

-Building the site requirs Jekyll 1.0.0 or newer (because we use the keep_files config option.
+Building the site requires Jekyll 1.0.0 or newer (because we use the keep_files config option.
 The easiest way to install jekyll is via a Ruby Gem.
 This will create a directory called `site` containing index.html as well as the rest of the compiled directories and files.
 Read more about Jekyll at http://jekyllrb.com/docs

 You can generate the html website by running `jekyll build` in this directory.
 Use the --watch flag to have jekyll recompile your files as you save changes.